tdevere/AppCenterXamrain_Test_Example/readme.md

 Parameters Defined
 ```
---app - this parameter contains the name of app on the AppCenter portal.
+--appÂ - this parameter contains the name of app on the AppCenter portal.
---devices - this parameter contains the device set on the AppCenter portal.
+--devicesÂ - this parameter contains the device set on the AppCenter portal.
---app-path - comlete path to APK.
+--app-pathÂ - comlete path to APK.
 This sample has the .APK moved to the CompliedBinary folder within the project.
---test-series - this parameter contains the set of tests from AppCenter portal
+--test-seriesÂ - this parameter contains the set of tests from AppCenter portal
---uitest-tools-dir this parameter contains the path to UITest directory where storing Test tools like NUnit.
+--uitest-tools-dirÂ this parameter contains the path to UITest directory where storing Test tools like NUnit.
 --build-dir - the path to the UITestProject Build Directory
 ```